Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

+$D_2$ with mMDT grooming was first calculated on jets produced in $pp$ collisions in \Ref{Larkoski:2017iuy}, which included a careful treatment of both perturbative and non-perturbative contributions to the distribution.
+A plot of the distribution for both signal ($Z$) and QCD jets in $pp\to Zj$ events is shown in \Fig{fig:D2_pp}.
+It is also interesting to compare this with the distributions in Fig.~\ref{fig:D2}.
+The grooming procedure has a large effect on the distribution for QCD jets, but a much smaller effect on the distribution for $Z$ jets, as expected.

+Of particular importance is the fact that non-perturbative effects are under theoretical control due to the grooming procedure.
+In particular, contributions from the underlying event are completely negligible, and non-perturbative effects from hadronization can be incorporated using a universal non-perturbative parameter, which is independent of whether the jet was initiated by a quark or gluon, is independent of the jet mass, and can be extracted from jets in $e^+e^-$ collisions.
+In \Fig{fig:np_shift} these properties are verified in parton shower Monte Carlo, and the final non-perturbative distribution is predicted using the shape function of \Eq{eq:shape_func} with a non-perturbative parameter extracted from simulated jets in $e^+e^-$ at the $Z$-pole.
+We hope that we will have a direct comparison between theoretical calculations and experimental measurements, as well as more detailed studied of non-perturbative effects for two-prong observables, in the near future.

 There have been a few other two-prong jet calculations in the literature.
 Refs.~\cite{Dasgupta:2015yua,Dasgupta:2016ktv} calculated jet mass distributions combined with jet taggers and groomers for hadronically-decaying $W$ bosons at LL accuracy.
 By boosting the calculation of thrust, Ref.~\cite{Feige:2012vc} calculated the $\tau_{2,1}^{(2)}$ distribution for hadronically-decaying boosted $Z$ bosons at NNNLL accuracy.
-There have also been a few studies of fixed-order corrections to jet substructure observables.
-Ref.~\cite{Field:2012rw} calculated the jet planar flow \cite{Almeida:2008yp,Almeida:2008tp,Thaler:2008ju}, a measure of the aplanarity of the jet constituents, to LO.
-Note that a jet with two constituents is necessarily planar (the momenta of the two particles lies in a plane), so this observable is first non-zero for jets with three constituents.
+There have also been studies of fixed-order corrections to two-prong jet substructure observables.
 The LO and NLO distributions of $\tau_{2,1}^{(\alpha)}$ were calculated in Ref.~\cite{Larkoski:2015uaa} using NLOJet++ for jets in $e^+e^-$ collisions, for various $\alpha$ and several different axis choices.
 This study demonstrated that distributions and discrimination power of $N$-subjettiness is highly sensitive to the choice of axes.